Inyourdreams12/Sale-Data-Examination/README.md

-Overall, by analyzing these key metrics, i have been able to provide the Specialty Toy Vehicle Dealer with valuable insights into their business performance, and help them to make more informed decisions to drive growth and profitability.
+Overall, by analyzing these key metrics, I have been able to provide the Specialty Toy Vehicle Dealer with valuable insights into the business performance and help making more informed decisions to drive growth and profitability.